-With the vast amount of corporate and personal data on smartphones and tablets today, mobile devices have quickly become attractive targets for cybercrime.
+With the vast amount of corporate and personal data on smartphones and tablets today, mobile devices have quickly become attractive targets for cyber crime.
 As attacks increase year over year, how do you protect the security of mobile users on your network?

-A recent vulnerability in Facebook’s WhatsApp, the popular messaging platform, enabled malware to be installed on iPhone and Android phones with the potential intent to tap calls made with the app.
-Facebook issued a patch and implemented fixes on its backend infrastructure to prevent compromising devices.
+A vulnerability in WhatsApp, the popular messaging platform, enabled malware to be installed on iPhone and Android phones with the potential intent to tap calls made with the app.
+They issued a patch and implemented fixes on its backend infrastructure to prevent compromising devices.

-Equally important is ensuring users on your network follow best practices to keep their smartphones, iPads, and other devices secure.
+Equally important is ensuring users on your network follow best practices to keep their phones, iPads, and other devices secure.
 Many best practices for endpoint protection also apply to mobile device protection, with a few additional considerations.

-- Keep your mobile device within safe reach.
+Keep your mobile device within safe reach.
 Don’t leave it unattended or make it easy for others to gain access.

-Keep software and hardware up-to-date
+Patch software and hardware regularly

 Use strong passwords

-- Password policies can help users take greater responsibility for securing their devices and reduce risk to the network.
+Password policies can help users take greater responsibility for securing their devices and reduce risk to the network.
 Microsoft has provided a few tips on setting password policies.

 Disable WiFi and Bluetooth

-- WiFi, Bluetooth, NFC, and other remote connectivity services on mobile devices can introduce a potential entry point for attacks.
+WiFi, Bluetooth, NFC, and other remote connectivity services on mobile devices can introduce a potential entry point for attacks.
 It’s always best to disable these services until needed.

-Protect data on devices with encryption
+Protect data with encryption

-- Device encryption can prevent attackers from accessing data stored on devices by requiring the device to be powered on with proper user authentication.
+Device encryption can prevent attackers from accessing data stored on devices by requiring the device to be powered on with proper user authentication.

 Use public WiFi networks cautiously

-- Unsecure WiFi connections can also be used to distribute malware.
+Unsecured WiFi connections can also be used to distribute malware.
 Rely on your mobile carrier network or another trusted network for any sensitive web browsing or accessing corporate networks.
-If you need to access public WiFi, confirm the connection details and never save, or automatically save, the connection details.

-- Free public WiFi networks are convenient when you’re on the go, but they do not require any authentication for a connection to the Internet.
-That makes it easy for potential attackers to gain access to your device and data by positioning themselves between you and your connection point, accessing what you send or receive over the Internet.
+Free public WiFi networks are convenient when you’re on the go, but they do not require any authentication for a connection to the Internet.
+If you need to access public WiFi, confirm the connection details and never save them.

 Avoid risky or "free" apps